 Valencia Library databases are only accessible to current Valencia students, faculty and staff.

-To access library databases, you must first log in to the library using either Atlas or your Borrower ID and PIN (see instructions below).
+To access library databases, you must first log in to the library using your Atlas credentials.

 Library databases provide access to many articles that you would have to pay for out-of-pocket if you located them using Google or another Internet search engine.